Sid200026/EinNel/README.md

 # EinNel
 ## EXPOund Hackathon Project : An employee perfomance review system

+Clone this repository in a folder and change your directory to that folder

+### Pre-Requisites

+`pip install -r requirements.txt`

+Then we need to create the database for the project.
+To do that use

+`cd EinNell && python3 manage.py makemigrations`

+`python manage.py migrate`

+Now the final thing to do is create a superuser

+`python3 manage.py createsuperuser`

+On doing this you will be prompted through a series of steps On completion you will get a message
+`Superuser created successfully.`

+Now we are done

+To run this on your local machine

+`python3 manage.py runserver`

 ### Features

 2 types of users are there